Alfresco/docs-alfresco/process-automation/latest/model/connectors/teams.md

 The `getTeams` action is used by the Teams connector and retrieves all of the visible teams of the organization.

-The input parameter to retrieves all of the visible teams is:
+The input parameter to retrieve all of the visible teams is:

 | Property | Type | Description |
 |--- | --- | --- |
 | teamName | String | *Optional.* Name of the team.
 If this property is null, the action will return all the teams. |

-The output parameter to retrieves all of the visible teams is:
+The output parameter to retrieve all of the visible teams is:

 | Property  | Type | Description |
 |--- |--- |--- |